Medial-EarlySign/MR_Wiki/index.md

 }
 ```

+Load it into our Optimized Store or use it "as is" in deployment.

 **2. Define Your Label**

-For each patient and a given date (prediction date, that information beyond this date won't be passed to the model), what is the outcome for training/testing.
+For each patient, and for any chosen prediction date (after which no future information is provided to the model), specify what the outcome label should be for training or testing

 **3. Define Your ML Pipeline**